-Getting enough sleep is important for my clients health and mental health so I have researched and written this page for them.
+Getting a better sleep is important for my clients health and mental health so I have researched and written this page for them.

 Sleep helps restore you, gives your metabolism a boost, and aids in the consolidation of memories!

-To get good sleep, you don't just need to get enough sleep, and you also need to get quality sleep.
+To get a better sleep, you don't just need to get enough sleep, and you also need to get quality sleep.

 So how much is enough sleep?